Source (lifestyle magazine): Target audience

 Source was intended to appeal to typical John Lewis and Waitrose customers, that is, predominantly upper middle class and middle class (A, B, and to some extent C1) older people.
 As such, returning advertisers include Prada, Lancôme, Samsung, AEG, and Panasonic.
 In order to appeal to younger customers, Source underwent slight changes to give it a more modern look, including changing the font on the spine from serif to sans-serif, and writing the issue numbers in numeric format rather than text.

 Availability and distribution

 Source was only available from John Lewis and Waitrose branches in the UK, although the previous five issues are shown on the magazine's website.

 Pricing

 Source magazine was available at no charge.
 The first five issues had a coloured circle on the cover reading "Free to John Lewis and Waitrose customers".
 Since then, the cover read "free" and a margin note near the staff list read "Free to all Greenbee, John Lewis, and Waitrose customers".
 The move came after the original format misled some customers into mistakenly thinking they needed to have a Partnership card or that a purchase was needed for the magazine to be free.

 Cover stars

-Each issue had a famous celebrity on the cover, with whom an in-depth interview is conducted in the magazine.
+Each issue had a celebrity on the cover, with whom an in-depth interview is conducted in the magazine.
 Below is a list of cover stars to date: